 Over a tray, separate the paper from the magnetic sheet and watch the iron filings fall off the drawing.
 Start over!
 We simply dumped the filings from the tray back into the squeeze bottle to begin again.

-This is a great project for art enthusiasts to “draw” different pictures and for science loving kids to witness the magnetism and density of the filings.
+This is a great project for art enthusiasts to “draw” different pictures and for science-loving kids to witness the magnetism and density of the filings.
 It’s also nice to be able to save the filings for another project!
+Check out the video of the magnetic doodles below.

 Photographs and content by: Heather Kucenski